-Module 7A: Hands on experience attached to a genetics clinic including hospital rotations
+Module 7A: Hands on experience attached to a genetic diagnostics laboratory

 Semester 3 and 4: Research

-The assessments would consist of written and practical assessments in modules 1 to 7A and carrying out a research project, writing a dissertation and defense of the dissertation at a viva.
+The assessments would consist of written and practical assessments in module 1 to 7A and carrying out a research project, writing a dissertation and defense of the dissertation at a viva.